godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 Introduction
 ------------

-Godot uses a shading language similar to GLSL ES 3.0.
+Godot uses a shading language called GDShader.
+It's similar to GLSL ES 3.0.
 Most datatypes and functions are supported, and the few remaining ones will likely be added over time.